sportsclimbs/sportclimbs-2/content/south-wales/south-east-sandstone/llanbradach/llanbradach-upper-tier-left-hand-walls.md

 easier right-hand line on wall.
 Pleasant.

 **5. Hollow Feeling (6b) *★***
-short arete above trees gives a gem of a route.
+short arête above trees gives a gem of a route.

 **6. Practice What You Preach E3 5b**bold traditional route up centre of wall.

 **7. Pampered (6b) *★***
-at a lower level, the left arete of the next wall.
+at a lower level, the left arête of the next wall.

 **8. You Change Me (6c+) *★★***
 direct line up the obvious wall.
 An excellent appetiser for the harder routes hereabouts.